Logan2234/Portfolio/README.md

 ## To-Do

+- Svelte migration
-- Optimize background thanks to a grid
+- Optimize background with a grid
 - Complete About section
 - Complete Portfolio section
+- Add background animations (to be defined)
+- Add commands (to be defined)
 - ~~CLI command color whether the keyword is valid~~ (v0.10)
 - ~~CLI command color whether the number of arguments is valid~~ (v0.10)
 - ~~Navigate through the history~~ (0.11)
 - Better header (when hovering links)
 - Mobile version
+- Change the way link color is computed
+- Make tests

 ## Reported bug